MehrdadKhorasani/fast-react-pizza/README.md

 # fast-react-pizza
 This is a pizza shop application where users can easily order pizza.
+This application is a part of a course offered by Jonas Schmedtmann.
+I built the application when i took the course.

 ## Project's Link
 https://fast-react-pizza-omega.vercel.app/